mlpdleal/combine-study/README.md

 * .send() method used to emit select values to one or more subscribers
 * As an aggregator for multiple subscribers, via subscriber demands signaling unlimited demand from connected publishers
 * currentValueSubject persists initial state values for subscribers, unlike passthroughSubject

+## Future

+* Results in single output or failure
+* Wraps an asynchronous call
+* Commonly used to make a single request/response
+* Promise in a closure type that accpets a result consisting of a single value from future or falure

+# Work with Rest APIs

+## URLSession

+* Instance method, dataTaskPublisher
+* Two variants, allowing you to pass in either a URLRequest or URL and returning a DataTaskPublisher

+## Handling Errors in Combine

+* Declare in advance a typed error definition
+* Handle expected errors using mapError operator
+* Handle network errors using retry operator
+* Catch errors or use ReplaceError to completely ignore the error

+# Advanced Concepts

+## Managing Threads with Schedulers

+### Scheduler Protocol

+* Defines when and how to execute a closure
+* Applied upstream with publishers or downstream via subscription
+* Two common types of operators for orchestrating thread or queue: receive(on: ) and subscribe(on: )
+* .delay, .throttle, and .debounce also support the scheduler protocol
+* Goal is to perform heavy computation on a background thread but all UI-related tasks on the main thread

+## Back Presure

+* Subscriber-centric pull design
+* Subscriber requests values and demands how much
+* You control the backpressure (demand) flow to ingest how much you can handle
+* Demand is increased incrementally each time new value is received by subscriber

+## Type Erasures

+* Swift has access controls to restrict access to structs, classes, methods, or properties
+* Combine has type erasures to obfuscate inner workings of publishers
+* AnyPublisher struct, conforming to Publisher protocol
+* Cannot add values to AnyPublisher via .send()

 # Reference